DarkoGNU/DarkoGNU.github.io/_pages/projects.md

 [nand2tetris](https://www.nand2tetris.org/) course.

 DarkoVM and DarkoASM helped me to improve my understanding of machine languages and virtual machines.
-What I've also learned about is how compilation works.
+What I also learned about is how compilation works.

 I recommend nand2tetris to everyone who's willing to learn the basics of computer science.